-What does Thick as a Brick mean?
+What do you think Thick as a Brick means?

 Jethro Tull: Thick as a Brick Meaning